aurimas13/Web-Scraper/README.md

 # Result
 [(Back to top)](#table-of-contents)

-After the python is installed and working, the following can be run through terminal to scrape/crawle links related to Python jobs through [Fake Python](https://realpython.github.io/fake-jobs/) *website*:
+After the python is installed and working, the following can be run through terminal to scrape links related to Python jobs through [Fake Python](https://realpython.github.io/fake-jobs/) *website*:

 ```python
 >>> python scrape_jobs.py